 1. Valentina Karga.
 2013.
 30 Days in the garden / 15 Days on Mars.
 Crap is Good, p 4.

 Sumugan Sivanesan is an anti-disciplinary writer, researcher and artist.
 His interests range across: Contemporary Art and Activism, Media Theory, Multispecies Politics, Queer Theory, Tamil Diaspora...

-Tessa Zettel is an artist, writer and design educator working in various collaborative modes to imagine or enact other ways of living.
-Her interdisciplinary projects are...
+Tessa Zettel is an artist, writer and design educator working to imagine and enact other ways of living.
+Her projects use collaborative and participatory processes...